ICOs for Thai Property Crowdfunding

 The protection mechanism for the crowd investors regarding the Thai participants

-Thailand´s foreigner legislation requires the involvement of Thai citizen in many property investment structures.
-However, the Thai partners might not qualify as an investor in such crowdfunding project and, therefore, their participation has to be financed by the crowd investors.
-As a consequence, this creates an additional financial risk and the need for a flexible protection mechanism.
+Thailand´s foreigner legislation requires the involvement of Thai citizens in many property investment structures.
+However, the Thai partners might not qualify as an investor in such a crowdfunding project and, therefore, their participation has to be financed by the crowd investors.
+As a consequence, this creates additional financial risk and the need for a flexible protection mechanism.

 The design and implementation of such protection mechanism are required for each property investment, with or without crowdfunding.
 In fact, it is the typical character of any foreign direct investment in Thailand.
 Therefore, the proved and tested tools and modules should be utilized to secure the piece of paradise investment for the crown funders.